February 03 , 2014

-West Bengal is situated in Eastern India.
-The state shares its borders with Jharkhand, Bihar, Odisha, Sikkim and Assam.
-The state shares international borders with Bangladesh, Bhutan and Nepal.
-The Bay of Bengal is in the South of the state.
-Because of its location, West Bengal offers definite advantage as the traditional domestic market in Eastern India, the Northeast and the land-locked countries of Nepal and Bhutan, which are easily accessible.
-The state is also an entry point to markets in Southeast Asia, via the Northeastern states.
+West Bengal is situated in eastern India and shares its borders with Jharkhand, Bihar, Odisha, Sikkim and Assam.
+The state also shares international borders with Bangladesh, Bhutan and Nepal.
+The Bay of Bengal is in the south of the state.